HTTP

 Details

-Returns the HTTP response, expressed as a String (e.g. a JSON or XML result).
+can be null); if specified, it defines the request body, expressed as a String (e.g. a JSON or XML content)

 HTTP response codes included between 200 and 399 are managed as correct answers and the response is sent back throughthe "json" return variable.